 Now I’ll compare this number to what I find in ServiceNow.
 Under Integration – Microsoft SCCM 2016, expand Import Set Data.
 Select Computer Identity and scroll to the bottom of the form.
 Notice in the screenshot above that it lists 161 records.
 If I only have 33 computers, than why the discrepancy?
 ServiceNow developer instances come with sample data!
 Eventually I will need to clean this out, but first things first, since I’m still within SeviceNow, I’ll show you how to schedule when SCCM data is imported.

-How to Schedule the Import of SCCM Data
+How to Schedule the Import of MEMCM / SCCM Data

 In the Filter navigator type SCCM and press Enter.
 Under Integration – Microsoft SCCM 2016, select Scheduled Import.
 Under Run the following imports when complete, click on SCCM 2016 Operating System.